 Whilst spontaneous reporting systems play an important role in the detection of AEs, there is evidence to suggest marked under-reporting in both human and veterinary medicine.
 The under-reporting rate in human medicine may be in excess of 90% (7) and the National Veterinary Medicines Agency in France estimated a similar under-reporting rate (8).
 In a survey of veterinary practitioners across Europe, respondents indicated observing an average of one AE for every 100 treatments administered but submitted an average of less than one report per year (9).
 An investigation of equine influenza vaccination in the UK estimated that respondents had observed 2760 ADRs in the last 12 months, of which 526 (19.1%, 95% CI 17-6%-20.6%) had been reported (10).
-Similarly, (11)(12)a survey undertaken by the German Federal Office of Consumer Protection and Food Safety also demonstrated significant underreporting by veterinary professionals in Germany (11).
+Similarly, surveys undertaken in Germany (11) and Sweden (12) also indicate underreporting by veterinary professionals.

 The previous survey of ADR reporting in veterinary professionals across Europe attracted only a small number of responses from UK veterinary professionals (9).
 Therefore, this study set out to evaluate the barriers to reporting faced by veterinary professionals in the UK and identify opportunities to facilitate spontaneous reporting of AEs by exploring the perceptions, attitudes, and experiences of UK veterinary professionals towards ADR reporting.